psychok7/django-yadpt-starter/README.md

 6. docker-compose -f staging.yml build
 7. docker-compose -f staging.yml up # Everything should be fine now.
 ```

+### Advanced Usage

+`django-yadpt-starter` will ask you for a `domain` name.
+If you require more than one domain (ex. domain.com and www.domain.com) then simply run through the startup script and then, before starting the containers, run

+`docker run -it --rm -v {project_name}_https_certs:/etc/letsencrypt -p 80:80 -p 443:443 palobo/certbot:1.0 certonly -t -n --standalone --agree-tos -d {domain} -d {domain} -d {domain} -m myemail@example.com`

+If for some reason you decide to add a new domain to the list of existing domains, you will need to use the `expand` and replace the existing certificate with a new certificate.
+Remember to re-add all the domains that where there already with the new one.

+`docker run -it --rm -v {project_name}_https_certs:/etc/letsencrypt -p 80:80 -p 443:443 palobo/certbot:1.0 certonly -t -n --standalone --expand --agree-tos -d {domain} -d {domain} -d {domain} -m myemail@example.com`

 ## Free HTTPS (SSL/TLS) for websites (Let's Encrypt certificates) using Certbot